 This module is intended to develop the practical skills to support therapy practice; including (but not limited to) Therapeutic Ultrasound and massage.

 The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Educations Qualifications.
 This module aims to provide the student with advanced theoretical knowledge and practical expertise to apply massage, and therapeutic ultrasound safely and effectively.

 This module provides an opportunity for the student to undertake a substantial piece of research in one area of Sports Therapy & Exercise Science.
 The intention is to allow a thorough analysis and synthesis of theory and practice in relation to sports or exercise science.
 The research will require either the empirical collection of data or an original secondary analysis of existing data.
 This module also provides an opportunity for critical reflection of the research topic and self-reflection of learning, studying and research skills and knowledge.

 The module is intended to develop the first aid practical skills is regards to both basic and advanced first aid.
-The module aims to develop on students previous experiences in first aid and/ or introduce the principle of first aid and trauma management which enable the student to deal with situations in different in a sport and exercise context.
-The module aims to provide students with advanced theoretical knowledge and practical expertise to apply first aid trauma and injury management safely and effectively.
+The module aims to develop on students previous experiences in first aid and/ or introduce the principle of first aid and trauma management which enable the student to deal with situations in different in a sport and exercise context safely and effectively.
+The module provides students with advanced theoretical knowledge, including contemporary issues in sports trauma.